 Max was surrendered to HSPPR’s Colorado Springs location after biting his owner’s arm.
 When we evaluated Max, we saw he did have some fear triggers; he was a nervous guy who needed some training and patience.
-We believed that with the right home and with a better understanding of dog behavior and how to prevent a dog bite, he could safely and successfully live in a home.
+We believed that with the right home and with an understanding of dog behavior and how to prevent a dog bite, he could safely and successfully be adopted.

 What warning signs should I look for in a dog that may indicate he/she will bite?